top of page

 Why is this important

-Implementing a SameSite Strict policy within a web application is common practice and widely implemented.
-This exploit aims to leverage insecure code executing client side, to bypass the SameSite Strict security measure.
+Implementing a defensive meausre such as the SameSite header within a web application is common practice and widely implemented.
+This exploit aims to leverage a insecure client side script, to bypass the SameSite Strict security measure.

 Key Takeaways

-A key takeaway for the audience is to be comfortable enough with CSRF attacks to take it one step further in attempting to bypass CSRF security measure SameSite.
+A key takeaway for the audience is to be comfortable enough with CSRF attacks to take it one step further in attempting to bypass CSRF security SameSite header.

 1. CSRF attack surface validation